AnishaJubitha/EuroSAT/README.md

 - RGB-based classification
 - Spectral / multispectral-based classification
+- RGB and Spectral Indices
 - Intermediate fusion model
-- Frozen vs unfrozen training

 The intermediate fusion model combines RGB and spectral features before the final classification layers.
 Training the model without freezing allowed the feature extraction layers to be fine-tuned for the EuroSAT dataset.